hughescr/AI-thought-partner/README.md

-# AI-thought-partner
+# Craig's AI thought partner

-Craig\'s AI thought partner
+A simple RAG using a local vector DB and local LLM to help me remember things and think about them.